markusmoenig/CHIPcade/Design.md

 ### Instruction Set

-16bit processor with 8 registers, flags? and a stack.
+16bit processor with 8 registers, flags and a stack.

+- **LDI Rd, Memory Address**.
+Load memory to the destination register.
-- LDI Rd, Value.
-Load an immediate value to the register.
+- **LDI Rd, Value.** Load an immediate value to the destination register.
+- **ST Memory Addres, Rs.** Store the source register at the destination memory address.

+- **INC Rd**.
+Increase the destination register by 1.
+- **DEC Rd**.
+Decrease the destination register by 1.

 ## GCP (Graphical Co-Processor)